ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    The default queue or QOS to which workflow tasks are submitted (QOS is Slurm's term for queue; it stands for "Quality of Service").
 If the task's ``QUEUE_HPSS`` or ``QUEUE_FCST`` parameters (see below) are not specified, the task will be submitted to the queue indicated by this variable.
 If this value is not set or is set to an empty string, it will be (re)set to a machine-dependent value.
 Valid values: "" "batch" "dev" "normal" "regular" "workq"

 ``PARTITION_HPSS``: (Default: "")
    This variable is only used with the Slurm job scheduler (i.e., if ``SCHED`` is set to "slurm").
 Tasks that get or create links to external model files are submitted to the partition specified in this variable.
-These links are needed to generate initial conditions (ICs) and lateral boundary conditions (LBCs) for the experiment.
-If this variable is not set or is set to an empty string, it will be (re)set to a machine-dependent value.
+These links are needed to generate initial conditions (:term:`ICs`) and lateral boundary conditions (:term:`LBCs`) for the experiment.
+If this variable is not set or is set to an empty string, it will be (re)set to the ``PARTITION_DEFAULT`` value (if set) or to a machine-dependent value.
 Valid values: "" "normal" "service" "workq"

-..
-   COMMENT: Wouldn't it be reset to the PARTITION_DEFAULT value?

 ``CLUSTERS_HPSS``: (Default: "")
    This variable is only used with the Slurm job scheduler (i.e., if ``SCHED`` is set to "slurm").
 Tasks that get or create links to external model files are submitted to the clusters specified in this variable.
 These links are needed to generate initial conditions (ICs) and lateral boundary conditions (LBCs) for the experiment.
 If this variable is not set or is set to an empty string, it will be (re)set to a machine-dependent value.